AC1706-67/bioreceipt.ai/MULTI_PROVIDER_AI_SUMMARY.md

 ## 🎉 What You Now Have

-Your BioPulse HealthyTipApp now supports **6 different AI providers** with automatic fallback, load balancing, and cost optimization!
+Your BioReceipt BioReceipt now supports **6 different AI providers** with automatic fallback, load balancing, and cost optimization!

 ## ✅ Supported AI Providers